Advanced Java and Web Technologies Tutorial

 Creating and Executing a Servlet Manually

 Here we will learn how to create and execute a servlet manually i.e., without using any IDEs.
 For developing web applications using servlets you need a application server like Apache Tomcat, and a text editor like notepad.
-Video: Apache Tomcat Installation A servlet is a normal java class which follows these set of rules: […]
+This article is a part of our advanced java and web technologies tutorial.
+Video: Apache Tomcat Installation […]

 Read the rest of this entry »